lapots/gradle-app-environment-plugin/README.md

 with its content to the corresponding [installPath]

 Also by providing parameter [id] for that task, you can specify the environment you'd like to download.

+# future
+I want to provide an ability to execute any possible environment via plugin.
+For example

+    `gradle env env-id task`

+Or maybe provide different version of a plugins, that extend the current but specificially designed to work with certain environments.